Urban Fare: History

-The first Urban Fare opened in 1999 in Vancouver's trendy Yaletown neighborhood, at the base of a new luxury condominium development.
-An Edmonton, Alberta store in the city's historic Crestwood neighborhood opened shortly after but closed after its lease expired.
+The first Urban Fare opened in 1999 in Vancouver's trendy Yaletown neighbourhood, at the base of a new luxury condominium development.
+An Edmonton, Alberta store in the city's historic Crestwood neighbourhood opened shortly after but closed after its lease expired.
 A second Vancouver location in the Coal Harbour neighbourhood opened in 2007, and a third opened in 2008 in the Living Shangri-La tower in downtown Vancouver.
 In 2012 the chain added a new location in Vancouver's Olympic Village complex, billed as an "Express Urban Fare", being half the size of most other locations.
 A fifth location, the first outside Vancouver, was opened in a converted Cooper's Foods store in Kelowna also in 2012.
 A sixth location was opened in uptown Calgary in 2019.

-Early in its history, the store made news for the price and luxury of some of its goods, notably an imported loaf of Poilane bread which it sold for $100.
+Early in its history, the store made news for the price and luxury of some of its goods, notably an imported loaf of Poilâne bread which it sold for $100.

 In 2025, the location in Olympic Village re-branded to a Save-On-Foods leaving the chain with two Vancouver locations.